rolph-recto/pldg-expression-problem/presentation.md

 ## Adding New Cases

-To combine two open data types, or signatures, take their coproduct.
+To combine two signatures, take their coproduct.

 This is similar to an `Either` but over type constructors: